Learn about what Cumulative Layout Shift is, how it affects your website & how to fix it.

 It is important to notice that CLS is calculated for only visible media.
 Anything that is not visible on the page, does not contribute to this core web vital.

-CLS happens because the browsers tend to load the web page at different times.
+CLS happens because browsers like DuckDuckGo, Brave, and even Chrome tend to load the web page at different times.
 The browser gets incomplete information about the dimensions of the media or content on the web page.
 It doesn't know how much space a media will utilise.
 Hence, causing a layout shift & a bad user experience.

 Embedding ads can also cause layout shifts.
 When you add the code for an ad and the dimensions are not mentioned, there will be a layout shift.
 It can be a bad web page element.
 An ad can cause all the other web page elements to shift.
 Overall, it can contribute to a bad user experience.